 Step 5: Making holes in plastic

-Make one or two incision at the bottom of the plastic.
+Make one or two incisions at the bottom of the plastic.
 The plastic tends to get very wet from the rain running down the bark into the plastic.
 If you are not careful, the water will collect inside.

 It is important to make a few cuts at the bottom of the plastic to get the water out.
 Depending on the species, it might take a while for it to root.
 In that case, you will need to make an incision at the top so you can water the roots through the plastic.